DownloadNewsSourceForge.netForumContact

 TESTED HOST APPLICATIONS

 Below is a list of host applications that I tested and can confirm that they work with jVSTwRapper.
-Please keep in mind that this is only the list of my Hosts. jVSTwRapper should work with ANY host application that conforms to Steinbergs VST specification.
-If you have any problems with a particular host application, please report it to the [forum].
+Please keep in mind that this is only the list of my hosts. jVSTwRapper should work with ANY host application that conforms to the VST, AU or LADSPA specification.
+If you have any problems with a particular application, please report it to the [forum].

 HOW TO BUILD FROM THE SOURCES